 Anyone whose job results in a consumer product – from those who supply the raw materials to factory workers to the truck drivers who deliver goods to stores – counts on retail for their livelihood.

 With 3.6 million stores drawing on a vast array of suppliers, retail supports 42 million jobs and represents $2.6 trillion of annual GDP in the United States.

 of annual GDP in the United States comes from retail.

 Retail employees like their jobs.
 According to research by Gfk, nearly 8 out of 10 retail store employees say they are satisfied with their current job and say they are “happy working in retail.”

-The GfK study also finds that working in retail offers opportunities for advancement.
+A study from GfK study found that working in retail offers plentiful opportunities for advancement.
 In fact, 6 out of 10 current retail store employees have been promoted and about 9 out of 10 have earned a raise.

-Retail is an industry of part-time employees (29 percent of retail employees are part-time), providing an option for those who need flexibility, including students pursuing a degree, working parents and teenagers.
+For many in the working world, flexibility and part-time options are essential.
+Twenty nine percent of retail employees are part-time, providing an option for those who need flexibility, including students pursuing a degree, working parents and teenagers.

 - 75 percent of part-time employees are part-time by choice, according to the Bureau of Labor Statistics.